bluebanquise/bluebanquise/roles/CORE_dhcp_server/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides a standard dhcp server combined with the iPXE roms of BlueBanquise.
+This role provides a standard dhcp server combined with the iPXE roms of BlueBanquise.

 Instructions
 ^^^^^^^^^^^^